joakimk/toniq/README.md

 Simple and reliable background job library for [Elixir](http://elixir-lang.org/).

+Just like [Phoenix](http://www.phoenixframework.org/), Toniq does not make you choose between productivity and speed.

 This job queue is designed to:

 * Be very easy to use
+  - Even easier than Ruby libraries like Resque and Sidekiq.
+No separate workers.
+No JSON conversion.
+* Play to Erlang's strengths
+  - One job is one Erlang process.
+100k+ concurrent processes on one computer is not unusual.
+  - Run jobs within the VM that enqueued it (for speed and simplicity)
 * Automatically retry jobs a few times if they fail
 * Limit concurrency when needed (for e.g. API calls)
 * Notify about errors (by `Logger` errors, which can then be sent to services like [honeybadger](https://github.com/joakimk/honeybadger))
-* Be able to retry or delete jobs manually
+* Be able to disable persistance on a case-by-case basis if needed for speed (at the cost of reliability)
+* Use redis sparingly
+  - To handle Erlang VM restarts and crashes without loosing jobs
+  - To record failed jobs to be able to do manual retries or deletion
-* Be able to see status by checking redis (iex for now, possible UI in the future)
+  - To be able to see status (iex for now, possible UI in the future)
-* Handle app server restarts or crashes without loosing job data
 * Fail on the side of running a job too many times rather than not at all.
 See more info below.

-Currently limited to running jobs within a single erlang VM at a time for simplicity, though there is no reason it has to work that way in the future.

 Uses redis to persist jobs but is **not** resque/sidekiq compatible.
 If you need that then I'd recommend you look at [Exq](https://github.com/akira/exq).